 You're talking about your company or your product - telling them what you want to tell them - and you're already boring the target audience to death.
 Use the word "you" instead, and you're heading in the right direction because you're acknowledging the target audience, putting their needs first, and telling them what they want to hear.

 And make sure you put lots of warmth and emotion in that first paragraph; it's a one-to-one chat with one person, not a mass broadcast to a crowd of people.
 Include lots of emotive benefits as well - reasons why they should buy your product, such as: it will make you happy.
 It will make your life easier.
 It will make you more popular, loved, admired and adored.
 That's what people want to hear!

 Once you've got this process in your head, you'll be surprised how quickly you can come up with creative copy - because you're always putting yourself in the position of your target audience, so you'll instinctively know what they want to hear; job done!

-If you'd like to get to grips with this approach in detail; if you'd like to hone your creative powers, and work with a time-served copywriter to define, refine and turbo-charge your copywriting - then come and join us on the Introduction To Copywriting Course on the 3rd February.
+If you'd like to get to grips with this approach in detail; if you'd like to hone your creative powers, and work with a time-served copywriter to define, refine and turbo-charge your copywriting - then come and join us on the Introduction to Copywriting Course.

 At the IDM we are passionate about educating marketers and providing resources to help advance your career.